- About this policy

 Storage and security of your personal information

-We will take reasonable steps to keep the personal information that we hold about you secure to ensure that it is protected from loss, unauthorised access, use, modification or disclosure.
+The Society strives to keep the personal information that we hold about you secure and to protect it from loss, unauthorised access, use, modification or disclosure.

 Your personal information is stored within secure systems that are protected in controlled facilities.
 Our employees and authorised agents are obliged to respect the confidentiality of any personal information held by us.

 You can also help to keep the personal information that we hold about you secure by taking care before you authorise or otherwise assist any third party to obtain or gain access to that information (see ‘Use and disclosure’ above).

 Sometimes cookies are used by a third party service provider with whom we have an agreement to monitor the success of our marketing campaigns.
 The third party service provider uses the cookies to collect information such as when you visited our site, your browser type and the server that you log in to on your computer.

 The information is used in an aggregate form and generally no personal information is collected by the third party service provider.
 Our agreements with these third parties ensure this information is only used to carry out functions on our behalf, and if any personal information is collected the confidentiality of that information is maintained.

 Most internet web browsers are pre-set to accept cookies to enable full use of websites that employ them.
 However, if you do not wish to receive any cookies on an internet web browser you may configure your browser to reject them or receive a warning when cookies are being used.
 In some instances, this may mean that you will not be able to use some or all of the services provided on our Websites.
 However you may still be able to access information-only pages.

 Privacy concerns or complaints